BryJamin/WickedWizard/README.md

 -Create a menu Screen and when you start game if you have no preferences of tutorial make one.
 - Vertical wall bug.
 You can land on the side of top of wall vertically stacking with one another, due to the way the future bound is used.
--Chest need a loot table and so do stores and Item Rooms (but for that I may need more items -Create TextureLoader Parameter.
-For usages in tests -Add in a Time Limit of sorts where we die if you run out of time.
--Improve message banner to have an offset so you can change where it shows up.
+-Create TextureLoader Parameter.
+For usages in tests -Add in a Time Limit of sorts where we die if you run out of time. *probably won't* -Improve message banner to have an offset so you can change where it shows up.
 - Camera shake on explosion